tonyg/squeak-actors/requests.md

 The sender is not always an `ActorProcess`.
 An ordinary `Process` can send `ActorRequests` and can wait for eventual replies or exceptions.

+A request is not intrinsically targeted at any actor in particular; it does not store any information about the identity of its target.

+### Asynchronous requests

 If the promise is `nil`, the request is asynchronous and no-one cares about the reply to the eventual evaluation of the message.
 However, even in this case, the *sender* is almost always non-nil: an asynchronous request can still usefully have a notion of "sender" associated with it.

-A request is not intrinsically targeted at any actor in particular; it does not store any information about the identity of its target.
+### Sending requests

 Requests can be sent to an actor with `ActorRequest >> #sendTo:` or the `#redirectTo:` family of methods.
 There are also convenience methods `Actor class >> #sendRequest:to:` and `sendAsyncRequest:to:`, and of course any instance of `ActorProxy` builds and sends `ActorRequest` instances.

+Once a request has been sent, its reply may be retrieved via the `Promise` it holds.

+### Sending replies or notifying of failures

 Ultimately, when a response is ready for a request, it is transmitted by invoking `ActorRequest >> #resolveWith:` or `#rejectWith:`, as